Hepatorenal syndrome

 Exams and Tests

-This condition is diagnosed after testing to rule out other causes of kidney failure.
+This condition is diagnosed after testing to check for other causes of kidney failure.

 A physical exam does not detect kidney failure directly.
 However, the exam will very often show signs of chronic liver disease, such as: